Introduction to Microsoft Excel 2019/Office 365

 - Knowing how to use Excel 2019 will make you a more productive member of your organization

 - Gain indispensable skills that will be useful for numbers-based reporting

 - Develop skills that can be used to simplify your life of calculating and displaying numbers both personally and professionally

 How the course is taught

 - 24 course hours

-In the first lesson, you'll develop a solid understanding of the Excel interface.
+In this lesson, you'll develop a solid understanding of the Excel interface.
 You'll become fluent in the secret language spoken only by Excel users, you'll discover the best way to correct just about any mistake you might make in Excel, and you'll find yourself gliding effortlessly from cell to cell, leaving behind expertly written labels, numbers, and formulas.

 In this lesson, you'll learn five simple steps you should always follow to ensure that your worksheets are always well-planned, well-constructed, and beautifully formatted.

-The third lesson will teach you the tricks of the Excel masters: a wide variety of useful shortcuts guaranteed to save you time, energy, and frustration.
+This lesson will teach you the tricks of the Excel masters: a wide variety of useful shortcuts guaranteed to save you time, energy, and frustration.
 You'll also spend some time working with the Quick Analysis and Flash Fill tools.
 By the time you finish this lesson, you'll really start to feel like an Excel pro.

 Do you know the difference between a relative reference, an absolute reference, a mixed reference, and a circular reference?
 You will after this lesson.
 In this lesson, you'll learn to write sophisticated formulas that can help ease you through some rather sticky scenarios.